mcgnly/DeveloperDocumentation/Python/Introduction.md

 The full reference of the package could be obtained in one of the following methods:

-1. The documentation may be found in the ***Docs*** sub directory in the Github repository and it can be rendered in various formats.
-Please see instructions on how to achieve this [here](http://)
+1. The documentation may be found in the ***Docs*** sub directory in the Github repository and it can be rendered in various formats using a helper script named [`make_docs.sh`](https://github.com/relayr/python-sdk/blob/master/make_docs.sh).

-2. You may access the full reference on the [Read the Docs](http://https://readthedocs.org/) website.
+2. You may access the full reference on the [Read the Docs](https://readthedocs.org/) website.